PAC-UK's Partnership with Local Authorities

 - Adopteens Project (formerly AT-iD) for Adopted Teens

-- Child and Family Service for Adoptive Families
+- Child & Family Service for Adoptive Families

-- Education Service for Schools, Parents and Professionals
+- Education Service for Schools, Parents & Professionals

-- Support Groups for Birth Parents and Adoptive Parents
+- Support Groups for Birth Parents & Adoptive Parents

 All PAC-UK’s professional staff are qualified social workers, counsellors, psychotherapists, psychologists with experience in adoption.
 They are all registered with relevant professional bodies and trained in a wide range of specialities, enabling them to provide a service tailored to your authority’s needs.
 Visit our Staff Profiles page to meet our team!